China report spells out "grim" climate change risks

 Even so, China's rising emissions of carbon dioxide, the main greenhouse gas from burning fossil fuels, will begin to fall off only after about 2030, with big falls only after mid-century, says the report.

-But that possible fall can be held in check by improved crop choice and farming practices, as well as increased irrigation and fertilizer use.
+But that possible fall can be held in check by improved crop choice and farming practices, as well as increased irrigation and fertiliser use.

 China is the world's biggest consumer of cereals and has increasingly turned to foreign suppliers of corn and soy beans.